Description

 Natural history collections

-Colonial officials on the Gold Coast also collected items for the National Museum of Natural History, which was founded in 1820.
-In 1822, founder and director Coenraad Jacob Temminck persuaded the Minister of Colonies to appoint a taxidermist from his museum, Andreas Joseph Baierlein, as health officer on the Gold Coast, with the additional task of preparing natural history specimens and sending them to the Netherlands.
+Colonial officials in the Gold Coast also collected items for the National Museum of Natural History, which was founded in 1820.
+In 1822 the museum’s founder and director Coenraad Jacob Temminck persuaded the Minister of Colonies to appoint a taxidermist from his museum, Andreas Joseph Baierlein, as health officer in the Gold Coast, with the additional task of preparing natural history specimens and sending them to the Netherlands.
 However, Baierlein died almost immediately after his arrival.
-In 1840, Temminck made a new attempt by sending taxidermist Hendrik Severinus Pel.
-Pel would send ten shipments to the museum between 1840 and 1855.
+In 1840 Temminck made a new attempt by sending out taxidermist Hendrik Severinus Pel, who was to send ten shipments to the museum between 1840 and 1855.

-In 1857, the museum received a shipment from Governor Van den Bossche and between 1859 and 1862 four shipments from Governor Nagtglas.
+The museum received a shipment from Governor Jules van den Bossche in 1857 and four shipments from Governor Nagtglas between 1859 and 1862.

 Provenance research

-Commissioned by the National Archives, the archive guide Sources for the Mutual history of Ghana and the Netherlands by Michel Doortmont and Jinna Smit was published in 2007.
-This guide provides an exhaustive overview of the archives relating to the Dutch colonial presence on the Gold Coast.
-Of great value is the extensive archive of the Dutch Possessions on the Coast of Guinea, 1658-1872, which has been fully digitised.
+Commissioned by the National Archives of the Netherlands, the archive guide Sources for the Mutual history of Ghana and the Netherlands by Michel Doortmont and Jinna Smit was published in 2007.
+The guide provides an exhaustive overview of the archives relating to the Dutch colonial presence in the Gold Coast.
+A very valuable resource is the extensive archive of the Dutch Possessions on the Coast of Guinea, 1658-1872, which has been fully digitised.

-For research into the collections of the Royal Cabinet of Curiosities, the recommendations in the museum's research aid should be followed.
-The Naturalis archive website contains documents relating to the collection of naturalia on the Gold Coast, including correspondence between the museum's management and collectors Baierlein, Pel, Van den Bossche, Nagtglas, Hens and Elias.
+For research into the shipments to the Royal Cabinet of Curiosities please follow the recommendations in the research aid relating to that museum.
+The Naturalis archive website contains documents relating to the collection of natural history objects in the Gold Coast, including correspondence between the museum's management and the collectors Messrs.
+Baierlein, Pel, Van den Bossche, Nagtglas, Hens and Elias.